Which ointment should I use?

 Are they safe if I’m on anti-depressants?

-Yes, but they will not be as effective if you are taking SSRIs and you may need to use a larger dose than the average person – always do a test patch first though!
+Yes, but they will not be as effective if you are taking SSRIs and you may need to use a larger dose than the average person – always do a test patch first.
+The ointments will not work for anxiety and depression if you are already using prescription meds to treat them.
+If your meds aren’t fully working for you, please consult your health care practitioner.

 What if they don’t work for me?

-It is rare, but you either need a stronger dose, you didn’t wait the full two hours for effects to set in, or they are simply not the plant medicine for you and we recommend trying alternatives for treating pain and insomnia.
+It is rare, but you may be on prescription meds that reduce or block the ointments’ effects, you may need a stronger dose, you didn’t wait the full two hours for effects to set in, you applied it before bed and slept through the effects, or they are simply not the plant medicine for you and we recommend trying alternatives for treating pain and insomnia.
 If you are in serious chronic pain or have mental health issues and our ointments do not work for you after trying larger doses and emailing us for help, we recommend asking your family doctor about cannabis and CBD alternatives.